 In the gospel of John, through a series of statements, Jesus begins to reveal His ministry and purpose.
 This was in conversation with those closest to Him, those who opposed Him, and the general crowds.
 Jesus didn’t speak directly but instead used parables and analogies.
 This was to avoid open confrontation while declaring the truth.
 Why would the analogy of Jesus the good shepherd be controversial?
 What did Jesus mean when He described Himself in this way?

 God The Shepherd of Israel

-Jesus was directing His teaching to those who were familiar with the Old Testament Scriptures and the imagery of God as the Good Shepherd of His people.
+Jesus was directing His teaching to other Israelites, those who were familiar with the Old Testament Scriptures.
+It is there that we first find the analogy of God as the Good Shepherd of His people.

 Know that the Lord is God.
 It is he who made us, and we are his; we are his people, the sheep of his pasture.Psalm 100:3

-Jesus is all that we need, and more than that, as we receive from Him, His desire is that we overflow.
-From the abundance that we receive, we reach out and bless others.
-We share the knowledge of God’s love, in real and practical ways, with the lovely and unlovely!
-We give, not out of self-interest, but with the heart to serve others.
+Jesus is all that we need, and from the abundance that we receive, to bless others.
+The knowledge of God’s love reaches out in real and practical ways to those around us.
+We give, not out of self-interest, but with the heart to serve.
 As always, Jesus is our guide, He is the One whom we follow.

 Now may the God of peace, who through the blood of the eternal covenant brought back from the dead our Lord Jesus, that great Shepherd of the sheep, equip you with everything good for doing his will, and may he work in us what is pleasing to him, through Jesus Christ, to whom be glory for ever and ever.
 Amen.Hebrews 13:20-21

-Lord Jesus, You are the Great Shepherd, and we are Your sheep.
+Lord Jesus, You are the Great Shepherd, the Good Shepherd and we are Your sheep.
 I pray that You will equip me to follow after You, and that I will yield to Your hand at work in my life, for Your praise and glory.
 Amen.